Arim-Minecraft/tabbed/README.md

 ## Introduction

-Tabbed is a Bukkit API for configuring the tablist for your users.
+Tabbed is an API for configuring the tablist for your users.
 Each slot is configurable: set the icon, ping, and text for each tab list item to your liking.

 ### Requirements

-Tabbed should work on any Spigot version from 1.8.8 to the latest.
+**Spigot** or any derivatives (e.g. Paper) should work.
+Tabbed supports 1.8.8-1.15.2.
 It may work on other versions, for which support is not guaranteed.

-**[ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/)** is required, 4.4.0 as of 30 March 2020 but newer ProtocolLib versions should work so long as they contain no breaking changes.
+**ProtocolLib** is required, see [here](https://www.spigotmc.org/resources/protocollib.1997/) for download.
+Tabbed is built against 4.4.0 of ProtocolLib, but newer versions will probably work (so long as they have no breaking changes).

 **Java 8** (or higher) is required.